My Cart

 Meal ideas and planning tips from a self-proclaimed foodie and seasoned marathon runner.

-Written by: Susanna Kirby, Erlanger Chattanooga Marathon Ambassador and Organizer of Running for Brews - Chattanooga
+By Susanna Kirby, Erlanger Chattanooga Marathon Ambassador and Organizer of Running for Brews Chattanooga

-I love to run, but I love eating more.
-While training for this year’s Erlanger Chattanooga Marathon, I’m often asked what I eat before, during and after a long run to sustain energy throughout the training process.
+I love running, but I love eating even more.
+I’m often asked what I consume before, during, and after a long run to sustain energy throughout the training process.
 As a self-proclaimed foodie, the meal planning process is one of the highlights of training for a marathon.

-Let me be clear, I am by no means Chattanooga’s fastest runner; so, if you are seeking a recipe to guarantee qualification in the Boston Marathon you will not find it here.
-Nor am I a licensed nutritionist—although I did consult with a nutritionist when writing this post as to not share false information.
+Let me be clear: I am by no means Chattanooga’s fastest runner; if you are seeking a recipe to guarantee qualification in the Boston Marathon, you will not find it here.
+Nor am I a licensed nutritionist—although I did consult with a nutritionist when writing this post.
 I’m just a girl who loves to run and eat delicious food that nourishes my body, so I can perform my best.

-Here’s a look at how I eat when training for a marathon.
+Here’s a look at how I eat when training for a marathon: pre-run, mid-run, and post-run.

 What’s on my plate?

-1-2 tablespoons of peanut butter, 1 teaspoon of honey, and 1 sliced banana, spread atop an English muffin or a rice cake and 8-12oz of black tea.
+A couple tablespoons of peanut butter, 1 teaspoon of honey, and 1 sliced banana, spread atop an English muffin or a rice cake, plus 8 to 12 ounces of black tea.

 Training